nsipplswezey/nsipplswezey.github.io/_posts/2017-11-13-VoltAGE-The-Camera.md

 The other instance of the `require` `bail` pattern seems to be replaceable by an `if` statement for now.

 Additionally, Xcode by default turns on bitcode, which causes an error.
 So we need to go turn off bitcode in build settings.

+Otherwise, it looks like this 4 year old example app builds just fine in modern Xcode, and runs just fine on a modern iOS operating system.

 ## Up And Running